 Pressing on, finding nothing but uphill ahead, our decision to forgo hiking yesterday becomes a clear error in judgment (but at least we made some friends).

 The views continue to impress, and the climbs continue to exhaust, but with half the day behind us, our goal of reaching the Rest of Clouds becomes realistic (like we ever doubted ourselves).

 We also realize that every group of hikers we begin to meet are also heading to Clouds Rest.
 So logically, we must beat them all there to claim the prime real estate.

 I camel up on water to avoid having to stop again, and push for the summit leaving a spectacular collection of trail graffiti in my wake (and no, it was not predominately phallic imagery).

-Nearing the top I meet a family who has began to set up their camp.
-I ask why they stopped short of the summit, and they tell me of their plan to hike up for sunset and sunrise to which I respond, “that's silly.”
+Nearing the top I meet a family who has begun to set up their camp.
+I ask why they stopped short of the summit, and they tell me of their plan to hike up for sunset and sunrise to which I respond, “that’s silly.”

 Apparently that was all the convincing they needed as they start packing away their tents and making for the top.

-I make it up to discover that the rock slab that is the summit does not lend itself to tenting (and should the wind pick up, to any camping whatsoever); the family follows shortly afterwards.
+I make it up to discover that the rock slab that is the summit does not lend itself to tenting (and should the wind pick up, to any camping whatsoever); the family follows shortly afterward.